Skip to content

 Evidence Fitness

 EF-3 limited evidence: summary statistics (mean ± SE) rather than sample-level distributions.
-Per-sample data may be available in Supplementary Materials but was not extracted in this initial ingest.
-The source is A-tier (peer-reviewed open-access, ICP-MS analytical method, HPLC speciation with hydride generation) and contributes meaningfully to n_a_tier counts for several cells.
+Per-sample data may be available in Supplementary Materials but was not extracted in this ingest.
+The source is A-tier (peer-reviewed open-access, ICP-MS analytical method, hydride-generation–coupled ICP-MS speciation for iAs, certified reference materials with reported recoveries) and contributes meaningfully to n_a_tier counts for several rice-based product cells.
+The rice-cracker dataset (n=21) is the most substantive sample within the study.

 Limitations